Skip to main content

 Alongside their delicate flavours favoured by chefs and foodies, the scarcity and the manual labour that goes into growing and finding truffles elevates them to luxury status.

-And then there are the dogs.
-Truffles are completely hidden beneath the surface and are dug up by hand, using specially trained canines to sniff them out.
+Truffles are completely hidden beneath the surface and are dug up by hand, using specially trained truffle dogs to sniff them out.

 Please add a valid name